Tom-Kail/tools/README.md

 # tools
-    Include some encrypt and decrypt tools, use algorithm like des, 3des, aes.
+    Include some encrypt and decrypt algorithms.
     Some abstract algorithm also contained in this package.

-## Supported encrypt and decrypt algorithm
+## Supported encrypt and decrypt algorithms
     aes, des, 3des, base64
-## Supported abstract algorithm
+## Supported abstract algorithms
     md5_16, md5_32, sha1
 ## Demo
 Encrypt and decrypt file